 Key takeaway: Children develop within a context—home, community, and early childhood education experiences—and there is a strong research base of what early childhood skills are most predictive of later school success.

-View the school readiness for children presentation to learn more about this research and what our community can do to help get every child ready for kindergarten.
+View our school readiness for children presentation to learn more about this research and what our community can do to help get every child ready for kindergarten.

 Effective Practices in K-2 Literacy Instruction

 NORC conducted a nationwide literature review of practices that support K-2 reading success to uncover effective practices and programs that helped ensure children are reading successfully by third grade.
 This research revealed: